 Richmond's compact downtown is walkable and offers plenty of places to go.
 Historic 18th-century buildings coexist seamlessly with those from a more turbulent part of American history, the Civil War.
 The White House of the Confederacy served as the executive mansion of Jefferson Davis.
 The Davis family as well as Gen. Robert E. Lee and his wife worshiped at nearby St. Paul's Episcopal Church.
 The 1845 Greek Revival church is a perfect architectural complement to the Classical Virginia State Capitol across the street.

 Richmond's early years were, indeed, a “who's who” of early American history.
 On the James River just outside downtown's historic district is Hollywood Cemetery, the city skyline intruding as a modern backdrop.
 Named for its profusion of holly trees, the burial ground is the final resting place of two U.S. presidents, James Monroe and John Tyler; Jefferson Davis; six Virginia governors; Confederate generals J.E.B.
 Stuart and George Pickett; and more than 18,000 Confederate soldiers.

 The Civil War greatly impacted Richmond.
 A succession of Union generals tried but failed to capture the Southern capital, but it wasn't until Gen. Ulysses S. Grant's victory at Petersburg, a week before the South's surrender at Appomattox, that the city was evacuated.

-Civil War figures can be found along Monument Avenue.
-The tree-lined avenue, graced by restored historic gems, invites the question of the role of Confederate statues moving forward.
-A more recent addition is the statue of tennis legend and humanitarian Arthur Ashe, a Richmond native and the first black man to win Wimbledon.
+Monument Avenue, the tree-lined avenue graced by restored historic gems, became central to the question over Confederate statues until removals, both by protestors and the city, in the summer of 2020.
+A more recent addition to the avenue is the statue of tennis legend and humanitarian Arthur Ashe, a Richmond native and the first black man to win Wimbledon.